 One thing to understand about secured credit cards is that you’ll accumulate interest on your overdue spending even though you have a security deposit on the line of credit.
-Just like any unsecured credit card, secured credit cards will come with an APR that they’ll charge on any balance you carry from month to month.
+Just like a traditional credit card, secured credit cards will come with an APR that they’ll charge on any balance you carry from month to month.

 The Bank of America secured card is no exception.
 You’ll have to check the terms for the BankAmericard Secured Credit Card to see its current ongoing APR for overdue spending, as the rate can change and will vary based on the market Prime Rate.

 As with any credit card, carrying a balance with this secured card will cost you in money and in credit score points.
-And, of course, if the point of using a secured credit card for now is to build your credit score and you think you’ll carry a balance, you might not be quite ready for a credit card at all yet—we’ll talk another option below.
+If the point of using a secured credit card is to build your credit score, but you think you’ll carry a balance, then you might not be quite ready for a credit card at all yet—we’ll talk another option below.

-Again, these numbers are subject to change, so you can check out the details for the BankAmericard Secured Credit Card’s fees here—it’s crucial to go over your current spending habits to see if this card’s fees will cause you to rack up a lot of charges.
+Again, these numbers are subject to change, so be sure to check out the updated details for the BankAmericard Secured Credit Card’s fees.
+Also review your current spending habits, and see if this card’s fees will cause you to rack up a lot of charges.

-With the Bank of America secured credit card covered, let’s explore some of the other choices available to business owners who need to build credit, or who just want to have access to a card to spend on:
+With the Bank of America secured credit card covered, let’s explore some of the other choices available to business owners who need to build credit, or who just want to have access to a card to spend for their business:

-For starters, unlike the Bank of America Secured Credit Card, the Capital One Secured Mastercard doesn’t come with an annual fee.
+For starters, unlike the Bank of America secured card, the Capital One Secured Mastercard doesn’t have an annual fee.
 So, you won’t have to pay yearly for this opportunity to build credit.

 Additionally, based on your credit history, the Capital One Secured Mastercard could let you make a security deposit that can be as small as 25% of your credit line.
 Meanwhile, the Bank of America Secured Credit Card requires a security deposit of 100% of your credit line, no matter your creditworthiness.

-All that said, to qualify for an unsecured card after improving your credit with the Capital One Secured Mastercard, you’ll have to apply for a new credit card, whereas the Bank of America secured credit card facilitates the process for you by allowing you unsecured credit on the same card.
+All that said, to qualify for an unsecured card after improving your credit with the Capital One Secured Mastercard, you’ll have to apply for a new credit card.
+That’s opposed to the Bank of America secured credit card, which allows you to access unsecured credit on the same card.